Peeragogy/Peeragogy.github.io/organizing.md

+---
-This section about organizing Co-Learning rests on the assumption that learning always happens in a context, whether this context is a structured “course” or a (potentially) less structured “learning space”.
+---This section about organizing Co-Learning rests on the assumption that learning always happens in a context, whether this context is a structured “course” or a (potentially) less structured “learning space”.
 For the moment we consider the following division: